-CAREER TECHNICAL STUDENT ORGANIZATIONS (CTSOS)
+CAREER TECHNICAL STUDENT ORGANIZATIONS (CTSOS)(B.P.
+2430)

 Career-technical student organizations are an integral part of each program.
-It provides students with a a resource for the improvement of the school and community as well as a valuable educational experience for students.
+It provides students with a resource for the improvement of the school and community as well as a valuable educational experience for students.
 Class time is directed to club activities that contribute to the social, citizenship, and leadership development skills of students.
-All students are expected to participate in such organizations as appropriate to their career preparation programs: National FFA Organization - Agriculture programs; Family, Career and Community Leaders of America (FCCLA) - Home Economics programs; Business Professionals of America - Business Education programs; Distributive Education Clubs of America (DECA) - Marketing Management programs; SKILLS USA - Trade and Industrial programs; Health Occupations Students of America (HOSA) - Health Science Academy; Technology Student Association (TSA) - Engineering.
-Club Chapter meetings will be on a monthly basis.
+All students are expected to participate in such organizations as appropriate to their career preparation programs: National FFA Organization - Agriculture programs; Family, Career and Community Leaders of America (FCCLA) - Home Economics programs; Business Education programs; Distributive Education Clubs of America (DECA) - Marketing Management programs; SKILLS USA- Trade and Industrial programs; Health Occupations Students of America (HOSA) - Health Science Academy; Technology Student Association (TSA) - Engineering.